 - Injury to your stomach, intestines, or other organs during surgery

-- Scarring inside your belly -- this could lead to a bowel obstruction (blockage) in the future
+- Scarring.
+This could lead to a bowel obstruction (blockage) in the future.

 These problems with a gastric band or access port may occur:

 - The gastric band may slip partly out of place.